How To Become an Insurance Underwriter

 • Descriptive and inferential business statistics

 When you have the opportunity to select elective courses, it’s a good idea to choose ones that will support your professional ambitions.
-For instance, you could take courses that will help you improve your computer literacy skills or understanding of data analytics.
+For instance, you could take courses that can help you improve your computer literacy skills or understanding of data analytics.

 Pursue Additional Underwriting Training While on the Job